TanakaChingonzo/TanakaChingonzo.github.io/_posts/2019-06-06-conversation-audre_lorde-james_baldwin.md

 <strong>JB</strong>: Differences and samenesses.

 <strong>AL</strong>: Differences and samenesses.
 But in a crunch, when all our asses are in the sling, it looks like it is easier to deal with the samenesses.
 When we deal with sameness only, we develop weapons that we use against each other when the differences become apparent.
-And we wipe each other out – Black men and women can wipe each other out – far more effectively than outsiders do.
+And we wipe each other out – <mark>Black men and women can wipe each other out – far more effectively than outsiders do.</mark>

 <strong>JB</strong>: That’s true enough.